-- It's All About Me: Claims she offering people no pain or suffering as spirits.
+- It's All About Me: She claims to be offering people an existence with no pain or suffering as spirits.
 In reality she just wants them to fuel her ego.

-- Join or Die: A variant in this case.
+- Join or Die: A variant.
 She gives Callie the ultimatum of joining her or letting her friends die.

-- Karmic Death: Claims people would be better as spirits to shine brightly around her.
+- Karmic Death: She claims people would be better as spirits to shine brightly around her.
 After she's killed, she becomes one of said spirits.

 - Killed Midsentence: As she's trying to convince Callie that they'll rule together, Callie stabs her directly in the heart.

-- Loophole Abuse: In the past, she told Tom if she caught him near her woods, she would drag him back kicking and screaming.
-Tom points out he wasn't even in her woods, just near the outskirts of it which she justifies as "close enough".
+- Loophole Abuse: In the past, she told Tom if she caught him in her woods again, she would drag him back kicking and screaming.
+Tom points out he wasn't, just near the outskirts of it which she justifies as "close enough".

-- Luke, I Am Your Father: Ultimately reveals she's Callie's mother.
+- Luke, I Am Your Father: She reveals herself to be Callie's mother.

 - Nature Is Not Nice: A being that can become one with nature, but her only concern is turning people's souls into "decorations" for herself.

-- Sadistic Choice: Presents this to Callie when holding Declan, Lasser and Tom hostage and forcing her to choose which one lives.
+- Sadistic Choice: She presents this to Callie when holding Declan, Lasser and Tom hostage and forcing her to choose which one lives.

 - Strong Family Resemblance: Indeed looks a lot like Callie in her humanoid form.

-- Wall Crawl: We she goes to her humanoid form, she comes walking down the tree she was possessing vertically.
+- Wall Crawl: We she goes to her humanoid form, she comes walking vertically down the tree she was possessing.

-- We Can Rule Together: Tries to forge this with Callie once she finds out she's a Muse.
+- We Can Rule Together: She tries to convince Callie to stay at her side and help her rule the world once she finds out she's a Muse.
 Callie naturally isn't interested once she gets to know her.

 A demon, Laurel Poppyfield's trusted adviser and one of Lasser's older brothers who dabbles in magic management or a living trust as he puts it.
 Was tasked by Laurel to hold onto her magic after she dies until the next in her line comes of age.

-- Big Bad: Surprise, surprise, he's really evil.
-Whodathunk?
-But yeah its ultimately revealed that he plans on taking Laurel's magic for himself once she dies.
+- Arc Villain: Of season two.
+He soon revealed that he plans on taking Laurel's magic for himself once she dies.
 Even having done so before with another family and turning the intended heir into his slave all the while and likely has done so with others before.
 Thus making him the main antagonist of the arc.